+Instrumentation in action.
 To instrument the translation rules we propose to annotate the target parameter of each rule (i.e., the argument in which the code generated by the translation is returned).
-This annotation is defined as a predicate and provides the symbolic information, encoded as a Prolog term, to drive the process of recovering source code data within the observer.
-Symbolic information could be a list of variables (along with a function that recovers their value at the source level from the target context, i.e., its environment and store), or a single string to be displayed at the observer output at run time, e.g., in the case of an interactive debugger.
+This annotation (which we call the meta-annotation) provides the symbolic information, encoded as a Prolog term, to drive the process of recovering source code data within the observer.

+For example, such annotation could be a list of variables (along with a function that recover their value at the source level from the target context, i.e., its environment and store), or a single string to be displayed at the observer's output at run time.

-Definitions.
-We currently distinguish two types of annotations: the \$clause_info annotation, which is wrapped around target clauses, and the \$goal_info annotation (or meta-information), which is wrapped around target goals.
-The purpose of each of these annotations is to gather symbolic information to recover a source-level statement or a source-level call, respectively.
-Additionally, this distinction enables handling clauses and goals properly, in particular to retrieve their location in source modules.
+We currently distinguish two types of meta-annotations: the \$clause_info annotation, which is wrapped around target clauses, and the \$goal_info meta-annotation, which is wrapped around target goals.
+The purpose of each of these meta-annotations is to gather symbolic information to recover a source-level statement or a source-level call, respectively.
+Additionally, this distinction enables to handle clauses and goals properly, in particular to retrieve their location in source modules.